 Anyway, we listened to that flowery music and I also had a good look at the names of those who once played these tunes and were now captured forever in those round tins.
 I wonder if there’s a way to release them in order to smack them in the face with a flower, hehe.

 The names, I mean, can anyone honestly hope to be taken seriously when your name is ‘who’?
 Who ‘who’?
 Or ‘The Byrds’, obviously with a spelling problem?
 Besides the drugs.
 Really.
 The constant yelling that someone’s fire should be lighted was getting on my nerves rather quickly, but what made me really angry about that tune was the never-ending organ.
 Almost made me kick the playing device out of the window.
 She-human and I for once agreed that it’s possibly one of the most horrid songs ever composed.
 And it was definitely the reason someone invented the skip-button on the device.
+On the other hand it might prove useful as a battle song, annoying the hell out of your enemy.
+But only if your own army wears ear plugs.

 But there were obviously some highlights as well.
 To be called ‘Steppenwolf” seems quite alright and to sing something like ‘Born to be wild’ shows good spirit.